Finding Online Bereavement Support can be great help. In this guest article, our partners at Sue Ryder outline their range of online help.

-We know that no one really understands what losing a loved one is like unless they’ve been through it themselves.
-Our online community provides peer-to-peer support, allowing people to connect with others who are going through similar experiences with their grief and bereavement.
+No one really understands what losing a loved one is like unless they’ve been through it themselves.
+Our online community provides peer-to-peer support, allowing people to connect with others who are going through similar grief and bereavement.

 It’s open 24/7 and is moderated by Sue Ryder to make sure it’s a supportive and safe environment.